-A travel nurse is hired to travel with families or individuals who require medical attention.
+A travel nurse works with families or individuals who require medical attention.
 This is normally the case for someone who has a disability or chronic illness and travels extensively.
 In addition to traditional nursing degrees, it is beneficial to have training when dealing with emergency situations.
 A travel nurse can also find work traveling with athletic teams or groups of individuals who are traveling together on vacation.

 A travel nurse can make approximately $77,500 per year on average.
 The job outlook for this type of career is exceptionally high due to the fact that there are more people traveling both across the country as well as across the globe.
 As time goes on, the more experience the nurse has the more opportunities they will have at their disposal.
 Nurses who have an exceptional record can look forward to a long and rewarding career.

 Nurse educators take on the role of educating nursing students who will be future leaders in their field.
 In order to be an educator, the nurse must complete all of the necessary requirements to become a registered nurse.
 This includes passing the state board exam so they can obtain their license.
 If they choose to become an educator, it is essential they take a few courses on education so they understand how to instruct others.
 A nurse educator is responsible for teaching others everything they need to know to become an effective nurse that is able to provide quality care to their patients.

 A nurse educator can expect to make an average of $78,000 per year.
 Nurses who have worked in their field and gained years of experience will teach from a different perspective.
 Nurses who only teach what they learned in class may lack the necessary depth that is needed for students to grasp specific concepts.
 Nurse educators are in high demand, especially those who have years of experience they can draw from while they are in the classroom.